Ak-aji/Ak-aji/README.md

  **The passionate developer with a hunger to learn and create new things.
 Keenly interested in full stack developer.**

- **Looking for opportunities to hone my skills in Web application,Android Application.**
+ **Looking for opportunities to hone my skills in Web Application,Android Application.**

 <hr />

 - 👨‍💻 Currently Learning Skills
-- 💻 Prior experience with **Web Development,Android Application**
+- 💻 Prior experience with **Web Application,Android Application**
 - 👯 Open to collaboration on **any and all Open Source Projects**
 - ❓ Looking for help with **Android Application**
 - 📫 Feel free to contact me **ajithkumar8067@gmail.com**